Seven days in Azerbaijan: An elemental encounter for the ages

 The moment we stepped out of Baku airport, we got a whiff of what to expect in the following seven days of our stay in Azerbaijan.
 Strong gusts of wind, accompanied with dust and sand, greeted us with maniacal ferocity, almost sweeping us off the ground, quite literally!
 Not the kind of climate we expected, considering the sun was out and was blazing across the skies.
 This was the first in a long line of surprises that awaited us in the following week, one where we got a first-hand experience of a former Soviet Union country that has — quite remarkably, to say the least — managed to seamlessly blend history and heritage with contemporary design and technology, that too with finesse and impressive attention to detail.
 Almost everything, right from the clean air (barring the days of the mini-sandstorms) to the food (dominated by greens, bread, meat and overwhelming heaps of cheese!) promise to fulfil you in more ways than one.

 With neighbouring countries such as Iran, Turkey and Iraq for company, Azerbaijan is perhaps one of Europe’s best-kept secrets, a region not many in India may be familiar with, but beautiful nevertheless, and worth every penny you spend to get there.
 If you need more convincing, just mention the name of actor Raj Kapoor to any of the locals, and chances are that their eyes would light up with unbridled joy, almost as if they have won a lottery.
-If you didn’t know, the relationship between Baku and the Indian film industry, especially Bollywood, go a long way, back to the 1950s, when Kapoor’s movies drew crowds by the droves in this city.
+If you didn’t know, the relationship between Baku and the Indian film industry, especially Bollywood, goes a long way, back to the 1950s, when Kapoor’s movies drew crowds by the droves in this city.
 Fast forward to the present, and we find even Tamil movie industry stars, Jayam Ravi and Vishal, shooting scenes for their upcoming movies here, Jana Gana Mana (title yet to be confirmed) and Action, respectively.

 Earth & fire

-Another cobblestone destination that fascinated us was Ateshgah of Baku, alternatively called the Fire Temple of Baku.
+Another cobblestone destination that fascinated us was Ateshgah of Baku (pic below), alternatively called the Fire Temple of Baku.
 Built around the 17th and 18th centuries, this place was a pilgrimage centre for Zoroastrians, who worshipped the primary elements of nature, including fire.
 The highlight of this place was the natural eternal fire that continued to burn at its central altar till the 1970s, due to the fact that it was built atop a natural gas field.
 Today, gas pipes are used to start the flames, while the surrounding structures still retain stone houses once occupied by merchants who traded in Baku.
 However, if watching eternal flames is your kind of thing, you can still head to Yanar Dag, or the Burning Mountain, where flames sparked by natural gases continue to burn through porous sandstone structures even today.
 Remember to visit the place at night, and make sure you don’t get too close!
 The same warning applies to the mud volcanoes of Gobustan, where volcanic clay and mud can spew as high as 15 metres!
 But that doesn’t seem to stop tourists from happily taking a dip in the craters, as the mud is said to have medicinal properties, helping in battling diseases related to the nervous system, skin and rheumatism.

 A fluid affair